 All businesses or organizations have two indispensable financial flows: Expenses and Revenue.

 Let’s have a quick understanding of the mentioned terms.
-In simple words, revenue refers to the money coming in, and expenses refer to the money
+In simple words, revenue refers to the money coming in, and expenses refer to the money going out.

 Accounts payable (AP) is an account that represents the companys responsibility to pay off shortterm debts to its creditors.

 This article includes: